 She also enjoys encouraging new Christians and is a Discipleship Coach for the Billy Graham Evangelical Association.

 Kaylene is a gifted campus minister and public speaker.
 With a proven track record over 18 years as a full time missionary at a variety of campuses in the US and abroad, Kaylene is someone you won’t want to miss.
 Her captivating stories are filled with both humor and sound wisdom.
 Kaylene lives in Traverse City, Michigan with her husband, Tony, and four children.

-Rev. Kevin Duffy is the RCCP Director of Chapter Formation & Support.
-He serves as the Minister of Evangelism and Discipleship at Village Baptist Church.
+Rev. Kevin Duffy is the RCCP Director of Training & Coaching Support.
+He serves as the Pastor of Evangelism, Discipleship, Missions, College Students, and Singles in his church.
 He is the founder and director of Living Out Acts: Student Apologetics & Evangelism.
 LOA is a Chapter of Ratio Christi College Prep.
-Village Baptist Church is the first Regional Launch Sites in the nation for RCCP.
-He is the Chapter Director for Ratio Christi at Methodist University as well as Fayetteville Technical Community College.
+He is the Chapter Director for Ratio Christi serving Methodist University.

 The Director & Resident Scholar of the Oxford Study Centre, a Ratio Christi training program